 6. There are some really fun pubs by the lake - not far fromt he Novotel Queenstown.

-If you need more suggestions let me know! almost 7 years ago
+If you need more suggestions let me know! about 7 years ago

 The south island is by far the best island in NZ.
 Depending on what you're into - you can find some amazing beaches up the top in the Abel Tasman National Park.
 If you do head up there, you should rent a kayak from Kaiteriteri Beach, pack a tent and camp on the beaches of places like Mosquito Bay, Bark and Torrent Bay.